SWEG-2014-EC-Batch/YE-KOLO-CODERS/README.md

 # About YE-KOLO-CODERS

 YE-KOLO-CODERS is a group of female students interested in software engineering, programming languages, and databases.
 Our goal is to create innovative solutions to complex problems while continuously learning and improving our skills.
+The group prides itself on its commitment to excellence.
+Members are encouraged to set high standards for themselves and to challenge themselves to learn new skills and take on new responsibilities.
+YE-KOLO-CODERS are committed to pursuing different opportunities and acquiring new skills and knowledge.
+Members often set personal goals and work towards achieving them with the support of their peers and advisors.

 # YE-KOLO-CODERS Coding Projects